novalramdhani/novalramdhani/README.md

-### Hello, All.
+## Hello all 👋, Im Noval Ramdhani.

-Hello 👋, I'm noval ramdhani, live in indonesia, a web developer, entered the programming world since 2019 I like reading comics, books, novels, articles, love listening music and also love anime.
+Live in indonesia, a web developer, entered the programming world since 2019 I like reading comics, books, novels, articles, love listening music and also love anime.

 ### Connect with me: